 As for related joint-stock companies, the new proposed draft companies law eases the procedural framework related to said companies.
 It is proposed that such companies may be owned by one person.
 The draft law also removes the maximum limit set on the remuneration of board members and the statutory lock-up period for non-listed companies.
 Additionally, the draft law dominates the statutory reserve of capital, eliminates the requirement to terminate a company if losses reach half of its paid-up capital, and removes restrictions relating to the distribution of annual and interim dividends so long as the company is able to meet its debts as they fall due for the subsequent 12 months after distribution.
 Additionally, the draft companies law proposes the possibility of including drag-along and tag-along provisions in companies' articles of association and an automatic pre-emption right to stockholders with respect to a company's issuance of new stock.

-While the law remains in draft form, it is expected that the law, which ushers in significant investment friendly updates and flexibilities, will come in effect soon, and that the Ministry of Commerce will ease its stance on non-statutory elements that are expressly against the letter of the draft law even prior its enactment.
+While the law still remains in draft form, it is expected that the law, which ushers in significant investment friendly updates and flexibilities, will come into effect soon, and that the Ministry of Commerce will ease its stance on non-statutory elements that are expressly against the letter of the draft law even prior to its enactment.

 Foreign involvement in M&A transactions

-In recent years, Saudi Arabia has taken a number of steps to boost its attractiveness to foreign investors, which has resulted in a marked impact on M&A activities in the past 12 months.
+In recent years, Saudi Arabia has taken a number of steps to boost its attractiveness to foreign investors.
 Notably, the government promoted the role of the Saudi Arabian General Investment Authority to the Ministry of Investment, signalling the increased importance of foreign investment in the country.
 Such a move has already been well received by foreign investors and sovereign wealth funds.